HarryME-zh/Multi-threaded_NAT/README.md

 ![Cuckoo Hash](https://github.com/Mr-Hongyi/Multi-threaded_NAT/blob/master/FlowChart/cuckoo.png)

 Cuckoo hash implementation pushes elements out of their bucket, if there is a new entry to be added which primary location coincides with their current bucket, being pushed to their alternative location.
 Therefore, as user adds more entries to the hashtable, distribution of the hash values in the buckets will change, being most of them in their primary location and a few in their secondary location, which the later will increase, as table gets busier.
 This information is quite useful, as performance may be lower as more entries are evicted to their secondary location.
-You can find out the code at [cuckoohash.hh](https://github.com/Mr-Hongyi/Multi-threaded_NAT/blob/master/cuckoohash.hh) and [cuckoohash.cc](https://github.com/Mr-Hongyi/Multi-threaded_NAT/blob/master/cuckoohash.cc)

 ## Data Testing and Analysis